townmath/cisp400-reader/docs/_sources/glossary.rst.txt

       :term:`subtrees <subtree>`, which are disjoint from each other and from the :term:`root`.

+   binary trie
+      A :term:`binary tree` whose structure is that of a :term:`trie`.
+      Generally this is an implementation for a :term:`search tree`.
+      This means that the :term:`search key` values are thought of a binary digits, with the digit in the position corresponding to this a node's :term:`level` in the tree indicating a left branch if it is "0", or a right branch if it is "1".
+      Examples include the :term:`Huffman coding tree` and the :term:`bintree`.

    binning
       In :term:`hashing`, binning is a type of :term:`hash function`.
       Say we are given keys in the range 0 to 999, and have a hash